How to Measure and Track Your SaaS Marketing Success

 Lead Velocity Rate

 LVR (lead velocity rate) evaluates how the number of quality leads you generate monthly grows over time.
-It's a key metric because it assists in determining how your lead generation strategies work over time.
+It's a key metric because it helps determine how your lead generation strategies perform over time.

-Calculating your lead velocity rate is easy by comparing the total number of leads generated last month and the current month.
+Calculating your lead velocity rate is easy by comparing the total number of leads generated in the previous month with the current month.

 Click-Through Rate

 CTR (click-through rate) is different from the open rate.
 It refers to the percentage or number of recipients who click on the links you attach to your emails.
-It's an important metric as it assists in determining how effective the contents of your emails are.
+It's an important metric, as it helps determine the effectiveness of the content in your emails.

 High click-through rates may indicate that your target audience considers the content relevant and interesting.
 Generally, various factors can impact your CTR, such as timing and email design.
-Your CTAs and content quality may also be factors.
-Most SaaS businesses use A/B testing to gain more from their marketing efforts.
+Your CTAs and content quality may also be factors to consider.
+Most SaaS businesses utilize A/B testing to maximize the effectiveness of their marketing efforts.

 3. Bottom-of-Funnel Metrics